lukaas33/lukaas33.github.io/README.md

 ## Intro

 In this repository I keep the websites that I make.
+Smaller websites are kept in the webpages folder while descriptions are generated at the projects folder.
-It's published to a webhost which serves as my resume and portfolio.
+It's published to a webhost and it serves as my resume and portfolio.
 My websites are in English but some documentation in the portfolio may be Dutch.

 I currently only make websites for learning or for fun.